-Truancy crisis: New targets for school attendance to get kids back in class
+Truancy crisis: Fewer than 60% attend school regularly - Govt sets targets to combat startling student stat

 • A review of whether current regulatory settings "[incentivise] whānau and caregivers to meet their responsibilities"

-The strategy was released in response to a truancy inquiry by the Education and Workforce select committee.
+The strategy was released in response to a truancy inquiry by the Education and Workforce select committee, and has adopted the targets recommended by that committee.

+However National members of the select committee called for a much higher attendance target, of 75 per cent in the short-term and 90 per cent after 2024.

-Many submitters to that inquiry blamed the 2013 centralisation of the Attendance Service for increasing truancy rates.
+Many submitters to the inquiry blamed the 2013 centralisation of the Attendance Service for increasing truancy rates.
 Principals have called for truancy services to be better funded and returned to local control.

 They hope that will be part of the redesign of the service, which will look at trials in Kawerau and South Auckland as well as recommendations from the inquiry.
 Changes will be brought in from January 2023.